 A student may receive up to six high school credits total for successfully completing any of the courses or experiences listed below when not offered or sponsored by the District.
-The student must complete the correspondence/online course agreement prior to registering for the course.
+The student must complete the correspondence/online course agreement prior to registering for the course, and it must be approved.

 - 1. Distance learning course, including a correspondence, virtual, or online course (for elective courses only).
 For more information on APEX, see page 14. - 2.
 Courses in an accredited foreign exchange program. - 3.
 Summer school outside the district. - 4.
-Foreign language courses taken in an ethnic school program approved by the Illinois State Board of Education.

-5. The student must seek approval from the Assistant Superintendent to receive graduation credit for any non-District approved course or special circumstance.
+Foreign language courses taken in an ethnic school program approved by the Illinois State Board of Education. - 5.
+The student must seek approval from the Assistant Superintendent of Schools to receive graduation credit for any non-District approved course or special circumstance.